 - Ugly characters are frequently mistaken for Lindsay Lohan.
-The following have all been credited as Lindsay Lohan: a Mook from RoboCop (1987) who has been deformed by industrial waste, Dame Judi Dench as M in Skyfall, a minor but very ugly witch from Harry Potter, Gollum from Lord of the Rings, and the old Fire Keeper from Dark Souls II, and a monster in Fallout 3.
+So far, they include: a Mook from RoboCop (1987) who has been deformed by industrial waste, Dame Judi Dench as M in Skyfall, a minor but very ugly witch from Harry Potter, Gollum from Lord of the Rings, and the old Fire Keeper from Dark Souls II, and a monster in Fallout 3.

 - The central cast of Twilight: "Shovel-face", "Mouth-breather", and "Teen Wolf".

 - M. Night Shyamalan has elicited more than one negative response from the narrator, including his comment that one film was "M. Night Shat-upon", and beginning the Honest Trailer for another film saying sarcastically "Hoo boy, this should be good."

 - Accentuate the Negative: All in jest, though.